 Strategic assessment systems that emphasize formative practices are a proven driver of improved student outcomes and successful continuous improvement processes.
-Educators, schools, and districts should engage in ongoing professional learning around strategic assessment, strategic data use, as well as ongoing assessment and data literacy to fuel their continuous improvement process.
+Educators, schools, and districts are engaging in ongoing professional learning around strategic assessment, strategic data use, as well as assessment and data literacy to fuel their continuous improvement process.

-Our goal is to provide access to a variety of resources to support educators, teams, schools, and districts in deepening the knowledge, implementing the practices, and embedding the habits related to strategic assessment
+The Department of Public Instruction provides access to a variety of resources to support educators, teams, schools, and districts in deepening the knowledge, implementing the practices, and embedding the habits related to strategic assessment.